ComboStrap/dokuwiki-docker/doc/dev.md

 ./push.sh
 ```

-## How to develop the bash scripts
+## How to develop the bash scripts and configuration

 * Use the [last build](../build.sh) as some script need Dokuwiki scripts
 ```bash